Skip to main content

 ES Modules

-You can import TOML files directly as ES modules.
-The TOML content is parsed and made available as both default and named exports:
+Import TOML files directly as ES modules.
+Bun parses the TOML and exposes it as both default and named exports:

 config.toml